designpatternninja/designpatternninja.github.io/_posts/news/2017-01-02-my-top-five-worst-software-developer-behaviors.md

 ---
 layout: post
 title: My top five worst software developer behaviors
+excerpt: Some software development colleagues' behaviors are odd or unacceptable...
+Do you want to know them?
 date: 2017-01-02 00:00:00 +0100
 modifiedDate: 2017-01-02 00:00:00 +0100
 categories: news